m1ma0314/cse15l-lab-reports/lab-report-1-week-2.md

 ---

-## Part 3: Trying Some Commands
+## 💡 Part 3: Trying Some Commands
-Now it is time for us to run some commands on both our own computers and remote computers.
+Now it is time for you to run some commands on both your own computers and remote computers.

 ![image](Part3.1.png)